wistia/wistia-open-docs/_posts/embedding.md

   embed code is not always as easy to use as iframe embeds.

 Once you have your settings dialed in, you can *copy* the embed code at the top.

+{{ "A quick note on our embeds.
+We use protocol relative URLs as part of our embed codes.
+This means they will work on SSL-enabled websites without any additional tinkering.
+They can look a bit funky without the `http` or `https` you might be expecting, but it can save you headaches when placing your video on your website." | note }}

 ### Inline Embed Advanced Options